-- Textainer Equipment Management Limited ("TEML"), our wholly-owned subsidiary incorporated in Bermuda, which provides container management, acquisition and disposal services to affiliated and unaffiliated container investors; and - Textainer Limited ("TL"), our wholly-owned subsidiary incorporated in Bermuda, which owns containers directly and via four subsidiaries: - Textainer Marine Containers Limited ("TMCL"), which is wholly owned by TL; - Textainer Marine Containers II Limited ("TMCL II"), which is wholly owned by TL; - TAP Funding Ltd. ("TAP Funding"), in which TL and TAP Limited ("TAP") hold common shares of 50.1% and 49.9%, respectively, and voting rights of 66.7% and 33.3%, respectively; and - TW Container Leasing Ltd. ("TW"), in which TL and Wells Fargo Container Corp. ("WFC") hold common shares and related voting rights of 25% and 75%, respectively.
+- Textainer Equipment Management Limited ("TEML"), our wholly-owned subsidiary incorporated in Bermuda, which provides container management, acquisition and disposal services to affiliated and unaffiliated container investors; and - Textainer Limited ("TL"), our wholly-owned subsidiary incorporated in Bermuda, which owns containers directly and via six subsidiaries: - Textainer Marine Containers Limited ("TMCL"), a Bermuda company which is wholly owned by TL: - Textainer Marine Containers II Limited ("TMCL II"), a Bermuda company which is wholly owned by TL; - Textainer Marine Containers III Limited ("TMCL III"), a Bermuda company which is wholly owned by TL; - Textainer Marine Containers IV Limited ("TMCL IV"), a Bermuda company which is wholly owned by TL; - TAP Funding Ltd. ("TAP Funding"), a Bermuda company in which TL and TAP Limited ("TAP") hold common shares of 50.1% and 49.9%, respectively, and voting rights of 66.7% and 33.3%, respectively; and - TW Container Leasing Ltd. ("TW"), a Bermuda company in which TL and Wells Fargo Container Corp. ("WFC") hold common shares and related voting rights of 25% and 75%, respectively.